pixelmagenta/rusdracor-small-worlds/sw_ger.md

 ![](sw_ger_files/figure-gfm/unnamed-chunk-15-1.png)<!-- -->

-The plot for Goethe “Götz von Berlichingen mit der eisernen Hand” – the play with the highest R²=0.3357111.
+The plot for Voss “Faust” – the play with the highest R²=0.4609287.

 ``` r
 power_law_plot <- function(name_of_play){